openharmony/docs/en/application-dev/reference/apis/js-apis-inputmethodengine.md

 deleteBackward(length:number): Promise&lt;boolean&gt;

 Deletes the fixed-length text after the cursor.
-This API uses an asynchronous callback to return the result.
+This API uses a promise to return the result.

 **System capability**: SystemCapability.MiscServices.InputMethodFramework